Juheon811/Juheon811.github.io/virtualwater.md

    - Two beverage-related items were selected from FAOSTAT trade data:
      - Wine
      - Beer of barley, malted
-   - These items were chosen due to their strong agricultural water usage and international trade relevance.

-3. Edge Data (Trade Flows)
+3. Edge Data
    - Based on FAOSTAT’s detailed bilateral trade matrix.
    - Each trade record includes reporter/partner country, reporter/partner code, year, item, unit, and trade value.
    - Trade flows were filtered with the following conditions:
      - Year: 1990–2023
      - Final Value > 1000 (to retain only meaningful trade relationships)

-4. Node Data (Country-level Attributes)
+4. Node Data
    - The following three datasets were merged to construct the node attributes:

      - `Population_E_All_Data_(Normalized).csv`